MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-tcpip.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to set Teredo to be ready to communicate, a process referred to as qualification.
 By default, Teredo enters a dormant state when not in use.
 The qualification process brings it out of a dormant state.

-If you disable or do not configure this policy setting, the local host setting is used.
+If you disable or don't configure this policy setting, the local host setting is used.

 This policy setting contains only one state: